qwaneu/qwaneu.github.io/_drafts/stigmergy-writeup.md

 <a id="org4b4b1c1"></a>

-# Story 2 - Code, for better or worse
+# Story 2 - Code, for better or for worse

 The quiet brainstorm in this group let to talk about all the good code and the bad code that can be.
 And the gray code of course.
 They all replicate, but there are subtle differences.

 <a id="org2de58cf"></a>